RobinMalfait/KopyPasta/readme.md

 Generate a `Kopy Pasta!` éh voila!

-It will open your default browser with the kopy.io link It will also copy the link to your clipboard
+It will open your default browser with the kopy.io link

+It will also copy the link to your clipboard

+### Contributing

+I accept PR's... :)

+Also when there is a problem, just file a new issue :)

 ### License